Single use medical device reprocessing

 Single-use medical device reprocessing is the disinfection, cleaning, remanufacturing, testing, packaging and labeling, and sterilization among other steps, of a used, (or, in some cases, a device opened from its original packaging but unused), medical device to be put in service again.
-All reprocessed medical devices originally labeled for single use in the United States are subject to U.S. Food and Drug Administration (FDA) manufacturing requirements and must meet strict cleaning, functionality, and sterility specifications prior to use.
+All reprocessed medical devices originally labeled for single use in the United States are subject to US Food and Drug Administration (FDA) manufacturing requirements and must meet strict cleaning, functionality, and sterility specifications prior to use.

-Although first regulated in the U.S., the reprocessing of medical devices, particularly those that are labeled "Single Use Device" (SUDs), is now a global practice conducted with regulatory oversight in 19 countries.
+Although first regulated in the US, the reprocessing of medical devices, particularly those that are labeled "Single Use Device" (SUDs), is now a global practice conducted with regulatory oversight in 19 countries.
 In 2017, the EU adopted a manufacturing regulatory paradigm, like the US, whereby SUD reuse is now held to the same standards as original equipment.
 In Europe, SUD reprocessing is often referred to as SUD remanufacturing.
 Some countries in Asia, Africa, and North America are actively engaged in reprocessing as well.

-Currently, approximately 2% of all SUDs on the U.S. market are eligible for reprocessing by a qualified commercial vendor.
+Currently, approximately 2% of all SUDs on the US market are eligible for reprocessing by a qualified commercial vendor.
 Reprocessing industry estimates indicate the revenue saved by hospitals that use reprocessed devices to be $468 million in 2021, in addition to diverting over 20 million pounds of medical waste from landfills.
-Over 10,500 hospitals and surgical centers use reprocessed devices in the U.S., Canada, Israel, Germany, the United Kingdom, Jamaica and Japan, according to the Association of Medical Device Reprocessors (AMDR).
+Over 10,500 hospitals and surgical centers use reprocessed devices in the US, Canada, Israel, Germany, the United Kingdom, Jamaica and Japan, according to the Association of Medical Device Reprocessors (AMDR).
 In addition, AMDR advocates for reprocessing for benefits including reduced costs, waste, greenhouse gas (GHG) emissions and greater supply chain resilience.

 History of reprocessing

 The practice of reusing medical devices labeled for only one use began in hospitals in the late 1970s.
-After a thorough review by the U.S. FDA in 1999 and 2000, the agency released a guidance document for reprocessed SUDs that began regulating the sale of these reprocessed devices on the market, under the condition that third-party reprocessors would be treated as the manufacturer and would meet the same criteria as the original equipment manufacturers (OEMs) of the medical device.
-Following the implementation of FDA regulation, the U.S. Congress codified these standards and other requirements in the Medical Device User Fee Act of 2002.
+After a thorough review by the US FDA in 1999 and 2000, the agency released a guidance document for reprocessed SUDs that began regulating the sale of these reprocessed devices on the market, under the condition that third-party reprocessors would be treated as the manufacturer and would meet the same criteria as the original equipment manufacturers (OEMs) of the medical device.
+Following the implementation of FDA regulation, the US Congress codified these standards and other requirements in the Medical Device User Fee Act of 2002.
 Since then, the practice of reprocessing has proliferated around the world, with countries devising their own, similar, regulatory frameworks.

 As researchers, regulators, and other healthcare stakeholders have started to pay increasing attention to the environmental footprint of the health sector, the number of countries that regulate reprocessing and the body of research and media supporting the practice have grown.